|

 Cleveland area band 15

 I've video recorded them twice now.
-I recently
+A while back,

 some clips of their songs up to YouTube.
 I've